-Start with a small chisel to get under the sides of the fret on the treble end.
+Start with a small chisel to get under the sides of the fret, about 1/16" from the treble end.
 Yamaha must have pressed the frets in, many times the frets are below the surface of the wood and the fret pullers can't get under them without chewing up the fret.
 Be very careful with the chisel, it can cause lots of damage to you and the guitar if it slips.
+I put a piece of 2" masking tape on the fretboard on the side opposite of the chisel in case it slips.

-Once the end of the fret is started, use the fret removal pliers, moving 1/4" with each bite.
+Once the end of the fret is lifted slightly, use the fret removal pliers, moving 1/4'' with each bite.

 If the slot chips use Stew Mac's Chip Stoppers.
 I only use them if I have to.
+Or wet the area where the frets will be removed.
+Be sure it's on both sides of the fret, along the whole length.